 4.X.5 SDP Signaling

-An RTP sender capable of sending RTP HE for Dynamically changing Traffic Characteristics shall use the SDP extmap attribute for RTP HE for RTP HE for Dynamically changing Traffic Characteristics in the media description of the RTP stream(s) carrying the RTP HE for RTP HE for Dynamically changing Traffic Characteristics.
+An RTP sender capable of sending RTP HE for Dynamically changing Traffic Characteristics shall use the SDP extmap attribute for RTP HE for Dynamically changing Traffic Characteristics in the media description of the RTP stream(s) carrying the RTP HE for Dynamically changing Traffic Characteristics.
 An RTP receiver that does not support RTP HE for Dynamic Traffic Characteristics can ignore that RTP HE when included.
-The signaling of the Dynamically Changing Traffic Characteristics RTP HE shall follow the SDP signaling design and the syntax and semantics of the "extmap" attribute as outlined in RFC 8285.
-The URN for the PDU Set marking shall be set to "urn:3gpp:dynamic-traffic-characteristics:rel-19".
+The signaling of the RTP HE for Dynamically Changing Traffic Characteristics shall follow the SDP signaling design and the syntax and semantics of the "extmap" attribute as outlined in RFC 8285.
+The URN for the dynamically changing traffic characteristics marking shall be set to "urn:3gpp:dynamic-traffic-characteristics:rel-19".

 The ABNF syntax for the extmap attribute for the signaling of RTP HE for Dynamically changing Traffic Characteristics is defined as follows, extending the ABNF in RFC 8285: